-When a screen similar to that below appears, insert the floppy disk containing the SATA RAID/AHCI driver and press (Figure 2).
+When a screen similar to that below appears, insert the floppy disk containing the SATA RAID driver and press (Figure 2).

-When Setup correctly recognizes the AMD SB600 SATA RAID/AHCI driver in the floppy disk, a controller menu similar to Figure 3 below will appear.
-Use the arrow keys to select ATI AHCI Compatible RAID Controller-x86 platform and press <Enter>.
+When Setup correctly recognizes the driver in the floppy disk, a controller menu similar to Figure 3 below will appear.
+Use the arrow keys to select one of the items displayed and press <Enter>.
+If you want to install Windows XP, use the arrow keys to select VIA V-RAID Controller Series (Windows XP/SRV2003) (Note) and press <Enter>.
+Then it will begin to load the SATA RAID driver from the floppy disk

-If a message appears saying one or some file(s) cannot be found, please check the floppy disk or copy the correct SATA RAID/AHCI driver again from the motherboard driver disk.
+If a message appears saying one or some file(s) cannot be found, please check the floppy disk or copy the correct SATA RAID driver again from the motherboard driver disk.